Tulsa Sleep Apnea

 The traditional treatment for sleep apnea has commonly been the Continuous Positive Airway Pressure (or CPAP) machine.
 Many patients find this uncomfortable and dislike having to wear a mask on their face throughout the night.

-If you suspect you’re suffering from sleep apnea, you may call our office (918-286-7776) to schedule an appointment, or you may click here to request an appointment online.
+If you suspect you’re suffering from sleep apnea, you may call our office to schedule an appointment, or you may click here to request an appointment with our online form.

 Related Snoring & Sleep Apnea Articles